top of page

 Mauna Kea hike on Big Island Hawaii

-There are only two main forks on this trail.
-The first I noticed was around 12,000 feet.
-At that junction, left will keep you on the trail, and right will take you back to the road.
+There are only two main junctions on the trail.
+The first comes around 12,000 ft—stay left to continue on the Humuʻula Trail.
+Heading right will take you to the road.

 Mauna Kea hike on Big Island Hawaii